MegaArchie/league-of-legends-analysis/README.md

 I believe that there are some columns that are not missing at random (NMAR).
 One such column that I believe is NMAR is `url`.
 I believe that when this column is missing, it is a result of the url for that match not existing or not being available.
 To make this column missing at random (MAR), I think that we could add a column that has a 1 if the url exist, and a 0 if the url doesn't exist.

 As mentioned before, `firstbloodassist` and `datacompleteness` are going to be used test missingness.
 In my tests, if found that the missingness of `firstbloodassist` depended on the value in `datacompleteness` but didn't depend on the value in `win`.
-For both permuitation tests, I used difference in means as the test statistic, and I used 0.05 as the level of significance for both as well.
+For both permuitation tests, I used difference in means as the test statistic, and I used 0.05 as the significance level for both as well.

 First, I performed the permutation test on `firstbloodassist` and `datacompleteness`.